t1819/Gmail_Inbox_Read/README.md

     > Read any label of gmail ex.
 'Inbox'.
     > Read specific duration emails.
-    > Show all emails subjects.
-You can also show data using few modification.
+    > View all emails subjects.
+You can also view data using few modification.

 How to use:
 ----------